raspberrypilearning/tweeting-babbage/worksheet.md

 ## Wire up a GPIO button

-Now we'll add a hardware button that we'll use to trigger the camera.
+Now you'll add a hardware button that you'll use to trigger the camera.

 1. Connect the button to the wires and attach it by clamping with a pair of pliers.